-The Mediterranean style of eating is growing in popularity now although it has been around for a while it’s continuing to grow.
-Moreover, it is recognized by World Health Organization as part of a healthy eating pattern for the promotion of health and prevention against diseases.
-Also, the reason behind its popularity is the researches show that the diet promotes not only wellness but also decrease the risk of heart diseases, obesity, cancer, stroke, diabetes and other chronic diseases.
+The Mediterranean style of eating is growing in popularity now although it has been around for a while.
+Moreover, it is recognized by World Health Organization as part of a healthy eating pattern for the promotion of health and prevention of diseases.
+Also, the reason behind its popularity is the researches show that the diet promotes not only wellness but also decreases the risk of heart disease, obesity, cancer, stroke, diabetes, and other chronic diseases.

-The Mediterranean diet rich in extra virgin olive oil helps the body to remove excess cholesterol from the body thus keeping the blood vessels open and reducing the risk of heart attacks.
-Also, it’s a super versatile diet it is one that is super easy to implement, it’s delicious, there’s a lot of variables involved and it can be really simple and easy and a fun way to eat.
-This is a great diet for anyone who wants to improve their heart health and overall wellness and it’s incredibly delicious.
+The Mediterranean diet rich in extra virgin olive oil helps the body to remove excess cholesterol from the body.
+Thus keeping the blood vessels open and reducing the risk of heart attacks.
+Also, it’s a super versatile diet and super easy to implement.
+There are a lot of variables involved and it can be really simple and easy and a fun way to eat.
+This is a great diet for anyone who wants to improve their heart health and overall wellness.

 1. Whole Grains

-- So, you can consume whole wheat bread, pasta or crackers
+- These include whole wheat bread, pasta, crackers

 2. Fruits and Veggies

-- So, starchy and non-starchy vegetables include tomatoes, broccoli, kale, spinach, onions, cauliflower, carrots, Brussels sprouts, cucumbers, etc
+- Starchy and non-starchy vegetables include tomatoes, broccoli, kale, spinach, onions, cauliflower, carrots, Brussels sprouts, cucumbers, etc

-- Also consume all fruits including apples, bananas, berries, peaches, grapes as you will.
+- Also consume all fruits including apples, bananas, berries, peaches, and grapes.

-Hence, aim for 5-7 servings of fruits and vegetables each day
+Aim for 5-7 servings of fruits and vegetables each day.